 Back to School Health

 School started back up again for many people across the community.
 What are good things to know to keep kids healthy as they are back in classrooms?
-Molly Marshall, R.N., nurse and quality assurance manager at Jay Hospital, shares these tips to be more mindful about helping kids be healthy physically, socially and mentally.
+Molly Marshall, R.N., shares these tips to be more mindful about helping kids be healthy physically, socially and mentally.

 Back to school health tips include: